-Etiquettes Buyers Must Show During Site Visit
+Etiquettes Buyers Must Show During Site Visits

 A typical home-buying journey starts from searching properties all over the preferred locations spreading across several square kilometers.
 Thankfully, much of it is done online.
 It is the day you start visiting homes that the rubber meets the road.

 Visiting under-construction sites is still simpler, and you can take assistance from developer's sales staff and property brokers.
 But, site visits in the resale markets are quite different.
 Often, it is inhabited by the owner or tenants, and irrespective of the fact that you are from the buying side, it does hold importance that you follow certain etiquettes.